 Joy Porter comments on Wes Studi’s Academy Award

 We are pleased to welcome Dr Kristofer Ray who has been appointed to a three-year lectureship in North American Indigenous History.
 He joins us from the University of Mississippi, and brings a wide experience of high-quality teaching in a number of institutions, including the Program in Native American Studies at Dartmouth College.

 Congratulations to Heather Hatton, who is one of ten recipients of a Cumberland Lodge Scholarship for 2019-21.
 This programme offers doctoral students based at UK universities the opportunity to set themselves apart, by honing their public engagement, communications and event facilitation skills.
 They have the chance to network with senior figures in public life and to participate in, or help to lead discussions with, people of all ages, backgrounds and perspectives that ultimately inform recommendations for practical action and policy change.

 Aylmer Lecture: The American Environment

-Joy Porter will deliver this year’s Aylmer Lecture at the University of York on the 13th of June 2019 at 5:30 pm.
-The topic is The American Environment: Histories of Conflict over Water, Energy, and Treatied Space.
-Book your place here.
+Joy Porter delivered this year’s Aylmer Lecture at the University of York on the 13th of June 2019.
+The topic was The American Environment: Histories of Conflict over Water, Energy, and Treatied Space.